seanedwards/cfer/README.md

 Cfer is pre-1.0 software, and may contain bugs or incomplete features.
 Please see the [license](https://github.com/seanedwards/cfer/blob/master/LICENSE.txt) for disclaimers.

 If you would like support or guidance on Cfer, or CloudFormation in general, I offer DevOps consulting services.
-Please [Contact Bitlancer](http://www.bitlancer.com/contact-us/) and we'll be happy to discuss your needs.
+Please [Contact me](mailto:stedwards87+cfer@gmail.com) and I'll be happy to discuss your needs.

+You can also find me at [@tilmonedwards](https://twitter.com/tilmonedwards).
+If you use Cfer, or are considering it, I'd love to hear from you.

 ## Installation